 We chug out of the harbour passing sea lions basking near the harbour wall, cute sea otters clinging to each other in the kelp beds and low-flying pelicans skimming the water.

 On board, marine biologist, Kristin Robinson, tells us of the cetaceans that we may see on our whale watching trip.
-Some species pass by on their annual migration to feed at the edge of the canyon or mate in the area and others have made it their year-round habitat.
+Some species pass by on their annual migration to feed at the edge of the canyon or mate in the area and others, like the grey whale, have made it their year-round habitat.

 We’re off again heading in a different direction towards two other boats and there’s something out there.
 We slow down and spot the sun glinting off a wet, black, fin jutting from the water and there’s another, smaller fin.
 Orcas.